-Teeth whitening and dental procedure and can only be carried out by dentist, in this blog post we discuss this important issue.
+Teeth whitening and dental procedure and can only be carried out by the dentist, in this blog post we discuss this important issue.

 For a few years now teeth whitening has been one of the most popular treatments in any dental practice, and this is true of our St John’s Wood practice too.
 But why is this?
 Why is teeth whitening so popular?

 The procedure is totally safe when conducted by a trained dentist, and the reason you need a trained dentist is that the material used to whitening your teeth is in fact peroxide.
-And whilst this peroxides bleaching agent is capable of whitening your teeth, it could also cause sensitivity and irritate your guns.
+And whilst this peroxides bleaching agent is capable of whitening your teeth, it could also cause sensitivity and irritate your gums.

 The General Dental Council is the organisation which oversees dentistry in the United Kingdom and it has recently prosecuted a beautician for carrying out teeth whitening.
-As recently as third of August 2012 this beautician faced two charges at Preston magistrates Court.
+As recently as third of August 2012 this beautician faced two charges at Preston Magistrates Court.

 We recommend that anyone considering having their teeth whitened should always see a general dental Council registered dentist so that they can be fully assessed whether teeth whitening is appropriate or right for them.
 See reviews.